shawnthompson/aaact-aatia.github.io/content/newsletters/en/march-2025-aaact-now-for-accessibility.md

 description: "**In this edition:** Scale-Up 017 - Occupational Therapists; guide dog training and workplace accommodation; introducing the AAACT bookmarklets toolbelt; National AccessAbility Week 2025; and more."
+introduction: Welcome to the March 2025 edition of AAACT Now for Accessibility, the newsletter from Shared Services Canada's (SSC) Accessibility, Accommodation and Adaptive Computer Technology (AAACT) team.
+In this edition you will find a guide to including accessibility into Information and Communication Technology (ICT) procurement; information to empower Managers; a GC employee initiative to help train guide dogs; as well as useful tips and upcoming events.
 newsletterDate: 2025-03-26
 ---
-Welcome to the March 2025 edition of AAACT Now for Accessibility, the newsletter from Shared Services Canada's (SSC) Accessibility, Accommodation and Adaptive Computer Technology (AAACT) team.
-In this edition you will find a guide to including accessibility into Information and Communication Technology (ICT) procurement; information to empower Managers; a GC employee initiative to help train guide dogs; as well as useful tips and upcoming events.

 ## Guide for Including Accessibility in Information and Communication Technology Related Procurement

 ![](/docs/banner.png)